ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 duration, are also ignored.

 @subsection usg71 7.1 Packaging Check

+This feature is used to check installed packages on the system.
+It provides checks for installed packages and the currently available package versions, if applicable.

 @subsubsection usg711 7.1.1 Packaging Check Specific Keys

 Input keys are described in the table below: